Petrus Schaesberg

 Petrus Graf von Schaesberg (born Petrus Karl Martin Stephan Joseph Maria Graf von Schaesberg, November 7, 1967 – September 22, 2008) was a German art historian, artist, editor, and teacher.

 Biography

 Born to parents Heinrich Wilhelm Viktor Walter Hubertus Maria Graf von Schaesberg and Margarethe Gräfin von Schaesberg Prinzessin von Croy in Munich, Bavaria.
-Petrus Schaesberg earned, in 2004, his Ph.D. (summa cum laude) at Munich's Institute of Art History, Ludwig Maximilian University.
-He taught as an adjunct faculty member at the Institute of Art History at Munich University.
+Petrus Schaesberg earned, in 2004, his Ph.D. (summa cum laude) at the Institute of Art History at LMU Munich, where he taught as an adjunct faculty member.
 At the time of his death, Schaesberg was an adjunct professor in the Art History department at Columbia University.
 Schaesberg's book Das Aufgehobene Bild published in 2007 by Wilhelm Fink Verlag, explored collage as a mode of painting — from Pablo Picasso to Richard Prince.

 On September 22, 2008, Schaesberg was found dead in the courtyard of his Morningside Heights, Manhattan apartment.
 According to the medical examiner's office, Schaesberg committed suicide by jumping out of the window of his 8th floor apartment.
 Schaesberg left unfinished large-scale works on Ed Ruscha and Anish Kapoor.